Code-Institute-Submissions/my_dash_app/README.md

 - from Edinburgh Napier University.
 This Project utilises wholemiriad of technology.
 - Consult the tech section in each README.md or the Super README.md

-- The idea for this project came from a D3 Stock DasBoard that I had prevouisly seen.
-After completing the modules in our
+##### The inspiration for this project came from

+## UX
+- The UX on this dash board is very simple, purposly so , it does not needlsy take away from fuctioning aspect of the click effects ,

+- the click effects & hover points are also very mild, but work as intended , the dashboard is very intutive just by observation ,

+- it is very clear to see the date picker , the user can find & see the Enter a stock symbol: dropdown click box,

+- these colors are also very mild so to let the user just find & choose the given company in which to run the data against,

+- Similer also go,s for our Select start and end dates: these elemnets on our dashboard are clearly defined with
+- a bold but light strong blue, it serves it purpose well,

+- Our Submit button is ajason to our main elements , leading to the right, but with suffieceint space &
+- clarity to be easly seen & interperrted,

+- Our Ploty Interactive Tabs are ajason to our submit button , leading to the right, this tool bar is very powerfull &
+- is for the more advanced users

+- The DashBoard its self sits on a barly viisble cross checked grey grid , but protomlitly it is white ,
+- which creates almost like a interactive white sheet of paper, this is very effective when it comes to reading the data &
+- visually interpertting the outcome of comparison of stock change, agian very easy to use.

+- Our Tool Tips are very effetive in there seemless intergration to our calender on the x axis , protraying the rise & fall
+- on the stock price,

+- Our line Chart is the main focus , with the chosen company & the chosen date, we see the data clearly defined in light but very contrasting colors
+- so as to not obscure from it rivals on the main interface , our line chart is very successfull in its operations
- - syllabus & seeing that they are small I wanted to find a libereirey that I could build a dashboard with minimil
+- I wanted to find a libereirey that I could build a dashboard with minimil code
- - code & still have the same effect, but most importantly I wanted the dashboard to clearly define the data & for the dashboard operate
+ - still have the same effect, but most importantly I wanted the dashboard to clearly define the data & for the dashboard operate
  - efficently & seemlsy, & the fact I could use python while this is not a massive dash board , it does excalty what it suppossed to do ,
  - it is also very easy to use, with minimil color so as to not distracte from the objective, which is to
  - allow users to select one or more stocks, a start and end date, and have the closing stock prices displayed as a time series,